AW63926/ecore/README.md

 - delete a need that they posted
 - communicate with the community at large through a form on their post

+***

+### Community Members

+Ability to interact with need and resource requests by:
+- viewing posted needs and resources
+- completing form on the post to communicate with the poster